dr3ams/Roguelike-Adventures-and-Dungeons-2/README.md

 ✔️ Cooking - Dozens of new food and drinks with powerful bonuses;

+✔️ Revamped Hardcore - More than just 1 life- now actually make the game harder!;

 ✔️ Basic Technology Contraptions - Basic processing and automation;

 ✔️ and a little bit of magic!